Indre-V/blossom-therapy/TESTING.md

 * Best Practices - checks whether the page is built on the modern standards of web development.
 * SEO - checks if the website is optimised for search engine result rankings.

-Initial Lighthouse tests returned an error *Background and foreground colors do not have a sufficient contrast ratio.*.
+Initial Lighthouse tests returned accessibility error *Background and foreground colors do not have a sufficient contrast ratio.*.
 This was due to the button font in the Profile Section.
 Once the font was updated, the Accessibility score returned 100.

+All images were compressed and converted to .webp using [tiny.png](https://tinypng.com/) to improve performance scores.
+Website was tested with extra content to replicate real life scenario.
+Performance results on mobile were on a lower side due to Heroku and Cloudinary speed issues.
+Due to time constraints the retest of mobile performance could not be carried out.

 <details><summary><b>Lighthouse Test Results</b></summary>